 Political Stability and Legal System

 Portugal has a strong tradition of political stability, with power alternating between the two main center parties since 1974.
-Given its constitutional system, premier-presidentialism, it is not unusual for these center parties to form coalition with other minor parties in recent years.
+Given its constitutional system, premier-presidential, it is not unusual for these center parties to form coalitions with other minor parties in recent years.

 The Autonomous Region of Madeira possesses its own political and administrative statute and has its own government.
 The branches of Government are the regional executive (Governo Regional) and the legislative assembly (Assembleia Regional).
 The assembly is elected by universal suffrage.
 Power in Madeira has been exercised by the same party since 1976.

 The Portuguese Law system is part of the civil law legal systems, based on Roman Law.
 Since the 20th century, there has been a major influence from German civil law, a shift from the French influence of the previous century.
 Since 1986 European Union Law became the major driving force on corporate law, administrative law and civil procedure.

 Portuguese Law has influenced the legal systems of Angola, Brazil, Cape Verde, Guinea-Bissau, Mozambique, São Tomé and Príncipe, Timor-Leste, the State of Goa (India) and the Special Administrative Region of Macau (China).